boywhocodes/Color-Fall-A-Simple-Game/README.md

 ## Architecture and Technologies

-This project will be implemented with the following technologies:
+This project was implemented with the following technologies:

 Vanilla JavaScript for overall structure and game logic, HTML5 Canvas for DOM manipulation and rendering.